MicrosoftDocs/well-architected/well-architected/security/networking.md

     :::image type="content" source="images/networking/network-defense-depth-private-cloud.png" alt-text="Diagram that shows network defense in depth for private cloud." border="false" lightbox="images/networking/network-defense-depth-private-cloud.png":::

-    By comparing this image to the public cloud image, notice that the public IP has shifted away from the workload.
+    By comparing this image to the public cloud image, you'll notice that the public IP has shifted away from the workload.
 There are now added layers.
 DNS has shifted right and there's a transition from public IP space to private IP space at this layer.

 > [!NOTE]
 > Identity is always the primary perimeter.
 Access management must be applied to networking flows.
 Use managed identities when using Azure role-base access controls between the components of the network.